Opentrons/opentrons/api/docs/v2/complex_commands/parameters.rst

 Blow Out
 ========

-There are two parameters that control blowout behavior.
+There are two parameters that control whether and where the pipette blows out liquid.
 The ``blow_out`` parameter accepts a Boolean value.
 When ``True``, the pipette blows out remaining liquid when the tip is empty or only contains the disposal volume.
 The ``blowout_location`` parameter controls in which of three locations these blowout actions occur.
 The default blowout location is the trash.
 Blowout behavior is different for each complex command.

 .. list-table::
    :header-rows: 1

    * - Method
-     - Blowout behavior
+     - Blowout behavior and location
    * - ``transfer()``
      -
        - Blow out after each dispense.